 Cold Turkey

 Cold Turkey is a 1971 satirical black comedy film starring Dick Van Dyke and a long list of comedic actors.
-The film was written for the screen and produced by Norman Lear, who also directed the film, marking his directorial debut.
-It remains his only directorial feature film credit.
+The film was written for the screen, produced, and directed by Norman Lear, marking his directorial debut and his only directorial feature film credit.
 Cold Turkey was based on the unpublished novel I'm Giving Them Up for Good by Margaret and Neil Rau.
 Randy Newman composed and performed original music for the film.

 Plot